t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 **Smart Construction**

 Safety is critical on a construction site.
 Every year, many construction workers lose their lives due to falls, collisions, electric shocks, and other accidents.
 Therefore, solutions have been developed in order to improve construction site safety, including real-time identification of workers, monitoring of equipment location, and predictive accident prevention.
-To deploy these solutions, many cameras and IoT sensors were installed on construction sites, that measure noise, vibration, gas concentration, etc. Typically, data generated from these measurements has been collected in an on-site gateway and sent to a remote cloud server for storage and analysis.
+To deploy these solutions, many cameras and IoT sensors were installed on construction sites, measuring noise, vibration, gas concentration, etc. Typically, data generated from these measurements has been collected in an on-site gateway and sent to a remote cloud server for storage and analysis.
 Thus, an inspector can check the information stored on the cloud server to investigate an incident.
 However, this approach can be expensive, due to transmission costs, e.g., of video streams over an LTE connection, and due to usage fees of private cloud services such as Amazon Web Services.

 Using edge computing, data generated on the construction site can be processed and analyzed on an edge server located within or near the site.
 Only the result of this processing needs to be transferred to a cloud server, thus saving transmission costs.
 It is also possible to locally generate warnings to prevent accident in real-time.